-Egypt allowed international tourists and flights to come into its seaside resorts on July 1, according to Reuters, including southern Sinai and the Red Sea province.
+Egypt allowed international tourists and flights to come into its seaside resorts, including southern Sinai and the Red Sea province, on July 1, according to Reuters.
 This follows the suspension of international flights in March.

 French Polynesia, known for the crystal clear waters of Tahiti and Bora Bora, reopened its borders for international tourism on July 15, including from the U.S.

 Tourists coming to the islands — there’s 118 of them — will have to take a COVID-19 test 72 hours before departure and show those negative results before boarding a flight.
 Travelers will also be required to have a travel insurance policy.
 On the fourth day after arrival, travelers will have to perform a self-sampling surveillance test, according to a press release from the French Polynesian government.

 Ghana reopened its airport to regular international passenger travel on Sept.
 1, according to the U.S. Embassy in Ghana.
 Travelers must present a negative COVID-19 PCR test from no more than 72 hours before departure.
 Travelers must then undergo a second test upon arrival at the airport, which costs $150 per person.